-6401 through 6405 (complete footwear) except from subheading 6406.10 (uppers), provided there is a regional value content ("RVC") of not less than 55 percent under the build-up method.
-This is the NAFTA rule.
+The first, and more restrictive, rule applies to the 19 subheadings set out below.
+3 The preference rule of origin for this footwear is a change in classification from any heading outside 6401 through 6405 (complete footwear) except from subheading 6406.10 (uppers), provided there is a regional value content ("RVC") of not less than 55 percent under the build-up method.
+This is the USMCA rule.

 For all other footwear, the preference rule is a change to any subheading of Chapter 64 from any other subheading.
 This is more liberal than the basic origin rule and, in fact, would permit the use of imported formed uppers.
-Thus, in theory, footwear assembled in a CAFTA country with formed uppers from the PRC would qualify for the preference although they would be marked "Made in China".
+Thus, in theory, footwear assembled in a CAFTA country with formed uppers from the PRC would qualify for the preference although they would be marked "Made in China" and would be subject to any applicable 301 duties.